DIDSR/sfrc/README.rst

 The example codes below show how to run sfrc by using data from DL/IRT methods and their reference counterparts used in the `sFRC paper <https://arxiv.org/abs/2603.04673>`_.
 Run the codes below.
 Then accordingly change input paths and sfrc parameters for your application.

-1. sFRC on SRGAN-based CT upsampled (x4) images
+1. sFRC on SRGAN- and SR-WGAN-based CT upsampled (x4) images

    .. code-block::